newatoms/guides/glossary/user-story.md

 To _benefit_, As a _user_, I can _method_
 1. Benefit: this is what the user will be able to do after this need is fulfilled.
 2. User: who needs this, for who are we doing this.
-3. Method: What could be done to fulfil this need.
+3. Method: What could be done to fulfill this need.

 The benefit is first since it is the most important thing, it could be fulfilled expending less effort using a different method, which should then be done.